Galvanizing is durable

 The answer to this question depends on the environment that the galvanised steel structure is exposed to.

-With average atmospheric zinc corrosion rates across the the UK and Ireland normally being less than 1µm per year, a typical 85µm coating can provide over 85 years of maintenance-free life.
-For further information click to see our corrosion map.
+With average atmospheric zinc corrosion rates across the UK and Ireland normally being less than 1µm per year, a typical 85µm coating can provide over 85 years of maintenance-free life.
+For further information click to see our zinc corrosion map.

-Galvanized steel in Southwold
+Galvanized steel

 Two holiday homes on the Suffolk Coast that have replaced a derelict building can be moved as the coast retreats and thus react to climate change.
 Watch the video to find out more.